darebalogun/SYSC3303G4/Readme.txt

 -> It receives and send Datagram packets to the Scheduler using UDP communication -> It's functional features include opening/closing the door, buttons and lamps for floors, time delay between the opening/closing of the door and time delay in between floors.
--> It also gets updates for next floor from the Schedular
+-> It also gets updates for next floor from the Scheduler

 InputEvent.java:-